-If the issue persists, the Probation sets strong guidelines for improving behavior.
+If issues persist, the Probation sets strong guidelines for improving behavior.
 Failure to make the changes outlined in the probation may result in termination from the program.
-The probation letter is written by your facilitator at CASE Headquarters and is signed by you and your area representative to ensure that everyone understands the situation and what is expected.
-It will also be sent to your international agent
+The probation letter is written by your facilitator at CASE Headquarters and is signed by you and your area representative to ensure that everyone understands what is expected moving forward.
+It will also be sent to your international agent and shared with your natural parents.

-NOTE: Student Services reserves the right to determine the appropriate course of action for addressing issues.
-Certain behavior may warrant skipping directly to a Problem Resolution, Probation, or even Termination.
+NOTE: The Student Services Department reserves the right to determine the appropriate course of action for addressing issues.
+Certain behavior may warrant skipping directly to a Problem Resolution, Probation, or even Dismissal from the program.